For the latest on the Saucony Peregrine, you can read and watch our Saucony Peregrine 13 review.

 Already the Peregrine has received praises for showing versatility and moderation in a trail shoe market that is currently polarized between very minimalist and overbuilt trail shoes.
 I was very impressed with this shoe right out of box and my satisfaction with this shoe only grew the more I ran in it.
 The Peregrine feels minimal, light, and flexible, yet it is also protective and supportive enough to wear on gnarly trails for long training runs and ultras.
 For runners looking to transition into a more minimalist trail shoe, or a trail racer, the Peregrine will be a great match.
 Other runners who feel that their feet are getting beat up in more minimalist shoes should be able to wear the Peregrine for ultra-distances without the same wear and tear on their feet.
 This shoe will accommodate mild to moderate pronators but retains the flexibility needed for technical trail running.

 Bryon Powell here.
 Over the past month, I’ve run in the Peregrine in Death Valley, over the redrock of Utah’s southern deserts, and in snowy Park City.
 Straight out of the box these felt great and they’ve only gotten better.
-I love the light and racey feel of a shoe that provide me with plenty of support.
+I love the light and racey feel of a shoe that provides me with plenty of support.
 Due to some long term injuries and imbalances, I’m not generally a fan of shoes with such a low heel-toe drop; however, I had a great, issue-free 13 mile singletrack and slickrock this past week.
 While I’ll have to see how I fare with the lower drop over longer distances, the Peregrine currently has a strong number seeding as my shoe for the Western States 100.
 This is a shoe that will surprise many trail runners and that will make big waves this year.
-It’s very early, but I’ll call this versatile speedster a front runner for trail shoe of the year.
+It’s very early, but I’ll call this versatile speedster a front runner for trail running shoe of the year.

 Call for Comments